Aris-Breezy/admin-adduser/README.md

 admin-adduser
 =============

-admin-adduser is a script written in bash , which add specific users in ldap furthermore the script guess the nearest printer via ssh connection.
+admin-adduser is a script written in bash, which add specific users in ldap.
+It's the main script for adding Students in my University.